Full Life Occupational Therapy

 • My Account

-While we are not actively hiring at the moment, we are always keen to hear from passionate professionals.
-If you’d like us to keep your details on file for future opportunities, please register your interest along with your résumé in the relevant section.
+While we are not actively hiring in other areas of the business, we are always keen to hear from passionate professionals.
+If you’d like us to keep your details on file for future opportunities, please register your interest along with your résuméin the relevant section.

-As a fast-growing Allied Health Provider to the Deaf and Hard of Hearing community, we know that our staff are our #1 asset!
+As a growing Allied Health Provider supporting the Deaf and Hard of Hearing community, as well as participants across the NDIS and Aged Care, we know that our staff are our #1 asset!

-While attaining our goal of making a real difference in the lives of our clients, we are focused on training and supporting our team as well as creating a happy and flexible work environment.
+While working towards our goal of making a real difference in the lives of our clients, we’re focused on training and supporting our team, as well as creating a happy, flexible work environment.

 You will also have:

-3. Current driver’s license and have access to a car.
+• A current driver’s licence and access to a car.

-If you're interested in learning more, complete the 'Register Interest' form and attach your resume.
+If you're interested in learning more, please complete the ‘Apply Now’ form and attach your résumé.

 Attachments (0)